-OVERVIEW OF TYPES OF CHILD LABOR, FORCED LABOR, AND HUMAN TRAFFICKING
+OVERVIEW OF TYPES OF CHILD LABOUR, FORCED LABOUR, AND HUMAN TRAFFICKING

-To understand child labor, forced labor, and human trafficking, it is important to understand key terms and definitions in both international conventions and domestic law.
-In this module, the definitions used are international standards from International Labour Organization Conventions (ILO Conventions) and the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children (Palermo Protocol).
-Definitions can vary at the country level, so it is crucial to consult local legislation and regulations to fully understand how to identify child labor, forced labor, and human trafficking locally.
-By understanding how these terms are defined internationally and at the local level, it can be easier to recognize cases of child labor, forced labor, and human trafficking and build a case for these types of offenses.
+To understand child labour, forced labour, and human trafficking, it is important to understand key terms and definitions in both international conventions and Liberian law.
+In this module, the definitions used come from both Liberian legislation and international standards from International Labour Organization Conventions (ILO Conventions) and the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children (Palermo Protocol).
+By understanding how these terms are defined internationally and at the local level, it can be easier to recognize cases of child labour, forced labour, and human trafficking and build a case for these types of offenses.